sergueik/springboot_study/basic-prometheus-counter/README.md

 ### Info

-this directory contains a replica of a
-[simple Spring Boot application](https://github.com/arun-gupta/spring-boot-prometheus) that computes and exposes Proemtheus metrics relying on springboot actuator to handle the endpoint that returns prometheus metrics.
+this directory contains a replica of a [simple Spring Boot application](https://github.com/arun-gupta/spring-boot-prometheus) that computes and exposes Prometheus metrics relying on springboot actuator to handle the endpoint that returns prometheus metrics.
 Currently generates but does not export the appication specific metrics

 ### Usage